A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Introduction

 This theorem positively answers a question asked by A. Lichnerowicz.

 A similar question in the pseudo-Riemannian framework was asked subsequently in \cite[Section 6.2]{dag.rgs}.
 In higher signature, essentiality of the conformal group does not determine the topology of the manifold.
-In fact, in the Lorentzian case, the second author proved that, in any dimension $n \geq 3$, there are infinitely many topological types of compact manifolds bearing infinitely many non-conformally equivalent Lorentzian metrics admitting an essential conformal flow \cite{frances.nogloballich}.
-Nevertheless, all these Lorentzian metrics are {\it conformally flat}, meaning they are locally conformal equivalent with flat Minkowki space.
+In fact, in the Lorentzian case, the second author proved that, in any dimension $n \geq 3$, there are infinitely-many topological types of compact manifolds bearing infinitely-many non-conformally-equivalent Lorentzian metrics, each admitting an essential conformal flow \cite{frances.nogloballich}.
+Nevertheless, all these Lorentzian metrics are {\it conformally flat}, meaning they are locally conformally equivalent to flat Minkowski space.
 The analogue of the original Lichnerowicz Conjecture is thus: